saurabh-hirani/saurabh-hirani.github.io/_posts/2015-09-31-managing-dotfiles.md

 ![dotfiles][11]

-**I believe in putting absolutely everything in version control** and have introduced and enforced the same while consulting DevOps for many of our clients at  [The Remote Lab][1].
+**I believe in putting absolutely everything in version control** and have introduced and enforced the same in every project I have worked for.

 Then **why not** my dotfiles? ~~I was doing something wrong.~~